AI Assist - Efficient, secure, ready to use. Try it now.

 Experience

-• Social science and historical research experience: I have been conducting data analysis with MAXQDA since 2016 in social science research projects, especially for political and communication science.
+• Research experience: I have been conducting data analysis with MAXQDA since 2016 in social science research projects, especially for political and communication science.
 My research interests concern political and economic transformations and international organizations.
 Methodically, I am experienced with qualitative content analysis, discourse analysis and historical research.

 • Contract research: As an external contractor I have been involved in evaluation projects with MAXQDA educational and healthcare sector